cmhoove14/AgroSchisto/Agrochemical_Review/README.md

 Folder containing data extracted from studies identified in review

 ## Models
-Mathematical model, R0(q) function, parameter sets, and uncertainty analysis
+Mathematical models, R0(q) functions, parameter sets, and uncertainty analyses
 ## Sims
 Code for simulating model and estimating R0 in the presence of agrochemical pollution
 ### EEC
-Simulations and results at each agrochemical's Expected Environmental Concentration (*EEC*)
+Simulations and results at each agrochemical's peak Expected Environmental Concentration (*EEC*)
+#### Parameter Sets
+Intermediate data matrices with parameter sets used for simulations at each agrochemical's EEC

 ### Range
 Simulations and results across a range of agrochemical concentrations from 0 - 2*EEC
+#### Parameter Sets
+Intermediate data matrices with parameter sets used for simulations across relevant ranges of agrochemical concnetration